ollybritton/aqa/README.md

 Also, it **WILL* support the following (to be added)
 * Maps: using the `{` syntax `}`
+* Automatic type conversion: adding an integer to a string wont cause an error.
 * `FN`: similar to a subroutine, but an expression.
 This means `FN`s will be able to be passed around as arguments.

 ## Bugs